se1exin/se1exin.github.io/_posts/2020-03-18-building-an-automatic-telescope.md

 a telescope that could automatically find any planet or star in the sky for you?

-Here's my initial sketches from that evening while watching TV (exuse my lack of artistic-ness).
+Here's my initial sketches from that evening while watching TV (excuse my lack of artistic-ness).

 ![Sketches of Telescope Ideas][telescope_sketches]